millennIumAMbiguity/no-more-packs/README.md

 # no-more-datapacks
-Repository for all "No More X" Minecraft resourcepack datapacks
+Repository for all "No More X" Minecraft resourcepacks and datapacks

 # Collections
 | | | |